Edwards Lifesciences Corporation

 What does this company depend on?

-The mechanism depends on bovine and porcine pericardial tissue sourced from FDA-approved abattoirs, FDA PMA approvals for each SAPIEN valve iteration, nitinol and cobalt-chromium alloys for the stent frameworks, specialized crimping equipment used to load the valve onto its delivery catheter, and CE mark approvals covering European use.
+The company cannot operate without bovine and porcine pericardial tissue from FDA-approved abattoirs, FDA PMA approvals for each SAPIEN valve iteration, CE mark approvals for sales in Europe, cobalt-chromium and nitinol alloys for the stent frameworks, and specialized crimping equipment used to load the valve onto its delivery catheter.

 Who depends on this company?